 Music as God’s gift is meant to be put to God-glorifying use.
 Yet, like any gift of God, it carries within itself the potential for abuse.

 In surveying the history of the church and its use of music in worship, we find a great variety of styles.
 Depending on the particular church or denomination, the preferences of their leaders and musicians, the particular era and the prevailing culture, musical forms and tastes covered a wide range.
 Those especially trained in the history of music would be more capable in explaining this great variety than I am, but let me mention some of the changes over the centuries of church history.

-Church historians are generally agreed that in the early centuries church music was quite simple, probably following some of the practices of the Jewish synagogues.
+Church historians are generally agreed that in the early centuries church music was quite simple.
 Psalms were mainly sung; perhaps a few early Christian hymns and “spiritual songs” outlining the basic beliefs about Jesus were added later.
 As worship became more standardized and formalized, at certain moments within the service the congregation would respond with short, sung sentences such as “Lord, have mercy” and “We lift up our hearts.”